-- benevolent life insurance associations of a purely local character
+- Benevolent life insurance associations of a purely local character

-- mutual ditch or irrigation companies
+- Mutual ditch or irrigation companies

-- mutual or cooperative telephone companies
+- Mutual or cooperative telephone companies

-- mutual or cooperative electric companies
+- Mutual or cooperative electric companies

-Tax exemption & employees
+Tax exempt employees

 - In the previous year, the employee had the right to a refund of all federal income tax withheld from their wages because they had no tax liability.